GongT/baobao/@idlebox/chokidar/README.md

 # @idlebox/chokidar

-A extreamly simple chokidar wrapper
+A extreamly simple chokidar wrapper (with a simple state manage)